openvinotoolkit/geti-sdk/README.md

   folder on local disk to an existing project on the SC cluster, and download predictions for all uploaded media.

+- `deploy_project` -- Downloads the active model for all tasks in the project as an OpenVINO inference model.
+The resulting `Deployment` can be used to run inference for the project on a local machine.
+Pipeline inference is also supported.

 - `create_project_single_task_from_dataset` -- Creates a single task project on the SC cluster, potentially using labels and uploading annotations from an external dataset.